 - Trek or walk along well-marked trails will do wonders to you.

-Our favorite is the Pinnacle Walk, an intermediate grade and 1-day tramping to reach the Pinnacle where you can have 360 degree view of Coromandel Peninsular.
+Our favourite is the Pinnacle Walk, an intermediate grade and 1-day tramping to reach the Pinnacle where you can have a 360-degree view of Coromandel Peninsular.

 Whatever you plan to do, I won’t be responsible for any ad-hoc decision you may take to extend your stay in this area.